bfeif/personal-website/content/posts/the-3-reasons-why-i-switched-from-pandas-to-polars.md

 That's right: `Polars` is so explicit about data-types, that it even tells you the data-type of each column in your dataframe every time you print it!

 It doesn't stop here though.
 Not only does the `Pandas` API require use of one data-type's namespace for handling of another data-type, but the API has become so bloated that there are often many ways to do the same thing.
+This can be confusing, especially for newcomers.
 Consider the following code snippet:

 ```python
 import pandas as pd